 Why the Chinese are Buying Real Estate in Phuket?

-China’s population (at the time of publication) is 1.41 billion, which constitutes a staggering 18.5% of the world’s population.
+At the time of publication, China’s population is 1.44 billion, which constitutes a staggering 18.5% of the world’s population.
 Its economic transformation over the last 50 years has seen it emerge like a butterfly from a chrysalis.
 Once a “closed society” and tightly controlled economy, China is now a manufacturing powerhouse, and the world’s second largest economy.

 As its economy continues to grow, increasing wealth is being distributed across the country.
 Some of that wealth is now finding its way out of China and into the global real estate market.